Yay! You got the job! Now what? Here are some tips on things I wish I had known before I started co-op and things I’ve learned on the way.

 2. It’s never too early…

 A Director once told me that it’s never too early in your career to start making a name for yourself.
 Maybe this is your first co-op position or even your first real job……and it’s not exactly your dream career.
 That’s okay.
 There’s something to be learned in every job (even if it’s that this industry is not for you).
-To go back to my first sentence, I once met a Director that told me how she began her career like anyone else, doing the basics, note-taking, meeting minutes etc. Slowly she began to write briefing notes (fancy term for notes for higher up people) and one day when was looking at a higher classification job, one of the Directors that she had not worked with, actually remembered seeing her name on all those briefing notes and really liked them.
+To go back to my first point, I once met a Director that told me how she began her career like anyone else, doing the basics: note-taking, meeting minutes, etc. Slowly she began to write briefing notes (fancy term for notes for higher up people).
+One day when she was applying for a higher classification job, one of the Directors that she had not worked with, actually remembered seeing her name on all those briefing notes and really liked them, and ended up hiring her for the new position.

 The take-away from here is that it’s never too early to start making a name for yourself.
-Every thing you do, even as an entry level, people notice and you never know who you might run into later down the road, so put 100% into even the small things.
+Every thing you do, even as an entry level employee, people will notice.
+And you never know who you might run into later down the road, so put 100% into even the small things.
+Once you start getting into more specialized industries, you realize that everyone knows everyone and a good (or bad) work reputation can follow you.

 3. Take Notes